A Map of Kent

 Peter Barber

-A Map of Kent is a limited edition publication of 500 hand-numbered books.
+A Map of Kent is a limited-edition publication of 500 hand-numbered copies.

-Presented in a buckram-bound solander case, with 25x19cm commentary volume by Peter Barber, former Map Librarian of The British Library.
+Presented in a buckram-bound solander case with embossed front board and spine, with 25 x19 cm commentary volume by Peter Barber, former Map Librarian of The British Library.

-The purchase includes a loose unbound map sheet of your area of choice, suitable for framing.
+The purchase includes a loose unbound map sheet of your area of choice, and a frame which will be dispatched separately.

 Name